Join us on one (or more!) of our eight exciting new itineraries for 2020.

 Most Convenient Airport for Departure:Noi Bai International Aiport, Hanoi, Vietnam (airport code HAN)

-Departure Time and Place:Day 10, upon returning from Halong Bay (anytime after 5pm)
+Departure Time and Place:Day 10, upon returning from Halong Bay (departure flights can be scheduled for anytime after 5pm)

 During our trip, you will likely experience a range of weather conditions, as various locations fall within different climate zones.
 While Hanoi will be relatively cool, Ho Chi Minh City will be warmer.